 Individual local authority performance

-Blaenau Gwent, Cardiff, Denbighshire, Flintshire, Merthyr Tydfil, Monmouthshire, Rhondda Cynon Taf, Torfaen, Vale of Glamorgan and Wrexham used the least amount of their allowances (no more than 10 per cent).
-This contrasts with Gwynedd and Swansea whom used over 70 per cent of their allowances.
+Caerphilly, Cardiff, Denbighshire, Flintshire, Isle of Anglesey, Merthyr Tydfil, Monmouthshire, Rhondda Cynon Taf, Vale of Glamorgan and Wrexham used the least amount of their allowances (no more than 10 per cent).
+This contrasts with Ceredigion and Swansea whom used over 70 per cent of their allowances.
+Pembrokeshire used over one hundred per cent of their allowance and therefore exceeded their Landfill Allowance allocation.